Is Garlic Bad For Dogs?

 What’s more, Lucy Pet’s Hip to Be Square™ dog treats contain real meat as the first ingredient and is the perfect snack or training tool for dogs of all breeds and life stages.
 They also break easily for small breeds!

-Finally, Lucy Pet’s dog treats also contain no artificial flavors or colors and are naturally persevered—so you can rest easy knowing your dog is eating a healthy dog treat containing only the ingredients they need to thrive, and nothing they don’t.
+Finally, Lucy Pet’s dog treats also contain no artificial flavors or colors and are naturally preserved.
+You can rest easy knowing your dog is eating a healthy dog treat containing only the ingredients they need to thrive, and nothing they don’t.

 Lucy Pet’s Hip to Be Square™ Salmon and Pumpkin dog treats are a semi-moist treat made with premium salmon as the first ingredient.